cac-t-u-s/cac-t-u-s.github.io/om-sharp/pages/index.md

 layout: docpage
 ---

-> **OM#** is a computer-assisted composition environment derived from [OpenMusic](http://repmus.ircam.fr/openmusic/): a visual programming language dedicated to musical structure generation and processing.
+> **OM#** is a visual programming language dedicated to musical structure generation and processing.
 >
 > [&rarr; Back to the main project page](..)